jamescoleuk/lk/README.md

 [![Crates.io](https://img.shields.io/crates/v/lk.svg)](https://crates.io/crates/lk)

 A command palette for your bash functions.
-Install with `cargo install lk`.

 `lk` searches for scripts, examines them and finds bash functions.
 Then it lets you run the functions through a consistant interface.